Russian Empire: Imperial territories

 According to the 1st article of the Organic Law, the Russian Empire was one indivisible state.
 In addition, the 26th article stated that "With the Imperial Russian throne are indivisible the Kingdom of Poland and Grand Principality of Finland".
 Relations with the Grand Principality of Finland were also regulated by the 2nd article, "The Grand Principality of Finland, constituted an indivisible part of the Russian state, in its internal affairs governed by special regulations at the base of special laws", and by the law of 10 June 1910.

-Between 1744 and 1867, the empire also controlled Russian America.
+Between 1799 and 1867, the empire formally controlled Russian America.
 With the exception of this territory – modern-day Alaska – the Russian Empire was a contiguous mass of land spanning Europe and Asia.
 In this it differed from contemporary colonial-style empires.
 The result of this was that, while the British and French empires declined in the 20th century, a large portion of the Russian Empire's territory remained together, first within the Soviet Union, and after 1991 in the smaller Russian Federation.

-Furthermore, the empire at times controlled concession territories, notably the Kwantung Leased Territory and the Chinese Eastern Railway, both conceded by Qing China, as well as the Russian concession of Tianjin.
+Furthermore, the empire held leaseholds and concessions in Qing China, notably the Kwantung Leased Territory (including the naval base at Port Arthur) and the Chinese Eastern Railway zone across Manchuria, as well as the Russian concession of Tianjin.

-In 1815, Georg Anton Schäffer, a Russian entrepreneur, went to Kauai and negotiated a treaty of protection with the island's governor Kaumualii, vassal of King Kamehameha I of Hawaii, but the Russian emperor refused to ratify the treaty.
-See also Orthodox Church in Hawaii and Russian Fort Elizabeth.
+In 1815, Georg Anton Schäffer, an agent of the Russian-American Company, reached Kauai and negotiated a protectorate agreement with local ruler Kaumualii, but Emperor Alexander I declined ratification to avoid diplomatic conflict with Great Britain and the United States.

-In 1889, a Russian adventurer, Nikolay Ivanovitch Achinov, tried to establish a Russian colony in Africa, Sagallo, situated on the Gulf of Tadjoura in present-day Djibouti.
-However this attempt angered the French, who dispatched two gunboats against the colony.
-After a brief resistance, the colony surrendered and the Russian settlers were deported to Odessa.
+In 1889, adventurer Nikolay Ivanovitch Achinov led an unauthorized expedition to establish an outpost named New Moscow at Sagallo on the Gulf of Tadjoura (modern Djibouti).
+Because the territory was claimed by the French Somaliland protectorate, French naval gunboats bombarded the settlement after Achinov refused to surrender; the survivors were arrested and deported to Russia, where the tsarist government disavowed the venture.